-Equity instruments issued by the company and financial liabilities are classified according to the substance of the contractual arrangements entered into and the definition of an equity instrument and a financial liability.
+Equity instruments issued by the company and financial liabilities are classified according to the substance of the contractual arrangements entered into and the definitions of an equity instrument and a financial liability.
+Financial liabilities are recognised on the statement of financial position when and only when, the company becomes a party to the contractual provisions of the financial instruments.